chris-short/devopsish.com/content/post/103/index.md

 +++

 This week was Thanksgiving in the US.
 It was a holiday and I unplugged to a certain extent.
 I played games on my phone instead of working on various things and reading research.
 I took a little bit of a mental break the second half of this week (and I hope you did too if you could).
-This week, while most of the tech world is Las Vegas, I'll be the designated survivor in an undisclosed location (aka Westford, Massachusettes). re:Invent is too big for me and too soft of a target for my frayed whatever you want to call it (nerves, anxiety, etc.).
+This week, while most of the tech world is Las Vegas, I'll be the designated survivor in an undisclosed location (aka Westford, Massachusetts). re:Invent is too big for me and too soft of a target for my frayed whatever you want to call it (nerves, anxiety, etc.).
 Have a great week!

 [**Spin up a Continuous Delivery server in less than 5 minutes**](https://www.gocd.org/test-drive-gocd/)
 Trying out new continuous delivery tools can take some time, so the team at GoCD created a quick start option for new users to spin up a GoCD server in under 5 minutes.
 [Try now](https://www.gocd.org/test-drive-gocd/). *SPONSORED*